 The service is not compulsory, and might not be appropriate for all situations.
 However, the Council actively encourages pre-application discussions for all development and particularly more detailed and complex major development proposals before submission for formal consideration.

-- There may be occasions when you don’t want formal pre-application discussions, but just want a bit of advice and guidance.
-In these cases, for a payment of £250 we can offer a one-off face to face meeting where you will be able to talk about your proposals with us informally.
-You will not receive a formal view of the Local Planning Authority, just our advice based upon local site knowledge.
+- There may be occasions when you don’t want formal pre-application discussions, but just want a bit of broad advice and guidance.
+In these cases, for a payment of £250, we can offer a one-off face to face meeting where you will be able to talk about your proposals with a planning officer informally.
+You will not receive a formal view of the Local Planning Authority, just general advice based upon local site knowledge.

 - To request a meeting please complete the Meeting Request Form.